choulab/lab-website/content/handbook/setup.md

 ## Inventory management

-We use two files to manage our reagents and supplies inventory.
+We use two sets of files to manage our inventory of reagents.
 The first is a Google Sheet named `Lab Purchasing YYYY`, where `YYYY` is the current year.
-This tracks all purchasing requests and orders placed for that year.
+This sheet tracks all orders placed for that year.
 Leo will share access to this file to you along with group calendar access.
-You use this sheet to request reagents and supplies, check if orders have been placed, and document items that have been depleted from the inventory (see [ordering](/handbook/ordering)).
-Periodically, this sheet will be used to automatically update an Excel file on our server called a `Master Inventory`.
+Members will use this sheet to request reagents and supplies, check if orders have been placed, and document items that have been depleted from the inventory (see [ordering](/handbook/ordering)).
+This sheet will also be used to periodically update an Excel file on our server called a `Master Inventory` (done via a script).
 You can peruse `Master Inventory` for all items purchased in previous years.

 ## Remote journal access